yourealwaysbe/js-osm/README.md

 JS-OSM
 ======

-Experiments with rendering OSM data in browser on an HTML5 canvas.
+Experiments with rendering OSM data in browser on an HTML5 canvas, using indexedDB for storage.

 Usage